Code of Conduct

 • Students are expected to conduct themselves in a responsible manner, with respect for the rights and property of others, and are expected to abide by our community guidelines established by program staff.

 • Students are expected to attend all scheduled classes and required program/course activities unless otherwise excused by staff or faculty.
 Over 3 unexcused absences from class or other required program/course activities is grounds for dismissal from the program and withdraw from courses.
-Students participating in online course work are expected to have an active presence within Canvas which includes logging into the course, participating in course discussion boards, and responding to messages related to the course.

 • Students are expected to be engaged, professional participants and complete all academic responsibilities and assignments by expected course and program deadlines.